467 Beacon is located on the south side of Beacon, between Hereford and Massachusetts Avenue, with 465 Beacon to the east and 469 Beacon to the west.

 Second floor plan of 467 Beacon, bound with the final building inspection report, 11Sep1889 (v.
 30, p.
 138); Boston City Archives

-On July 19, 1892, Rebecca Stevens transferred 467 Beacon to their two children, Horace H. Stevens and Helen (Nellie) L. (Stevens) Thomas, the widow of Henry W. Thomas.
+On July 19, 1892, Rebecca Stevens transferred 467 Beacon to their two children, Horace Holley Stevens and Helen Louise (Stevens) Thomas, the widow of Henry Wolcott Thomas.
 They both lived in West Islip.

-By the 1896-1897 winter season, Samuel and Rebecca Stevens had been joined at 467 Beacon by their daughter, Helen Thomas, and her four children: Rebecca S. Thomas, Lucie W. Thomas, Ruth Crosby Thomas, and Henry W. Thomas.
+By the 1896-1897 winter season, Samuel and Rebecca Stevens had been joined at 467 Beacon by their daughter, Helen Thomas, and her four children: Rebecca Stevens Thomas, Lucie Wolcott Thomas, Ruth Crosby Thomas, and Henry Wolcott Thomas.

 Rebecca Stevens died in December of 1897.
-Samuel Stevens, Helen Thomas, and her children continued to live at 467 Beacon.
+Samuel Stevens, Helen Thomas, and her children continued to live at 467 Beacon and in West Islip.

 Samuel Stevens died in December of 1907 and Helen Thomas and her unmarried son, Henry, moved soon thereafter.
 They were living in West Islip, New York, in 1910.